ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-PART-1/README.md

 ### VM Pre-create/Post-delete -
 VM Pre-create/Post-delete are operations which are run before the substrate is created, or after it is deleted.

+## Lesson Conclusion

+Now we come to the end of this lesson.
+Before we move on, let’s quickly recap some of the highlights of this lesson.

+Blueprints are essentially recipes for applications.
+These recipes encompass application architecture and Infrastructure choices, provisioning and deployment steps, application binaries, command steps, monitoring endpoints, remediation steps, licensing and monetization, and policies.
+Every time a Blueprint is executed it results in an application.

+Calm uses Services, Packages, Substrates, Deployments, and Application Profiles as building blocks for a blueprint.
+Together they fully define applications.
+By encoding these into a blueprint, Calm can understand the application as a whole and properly automate its lifecycle.

+Blueprints are also incredibly important.
+The ability to turn an application into a repeatable, automated blueprint offer enterprises a number of benefits: greater agility while minimizing human error; broader self-service capabilities while allowing IT to retain centralized control; the ability to modernize app development by pairing Calm with a certified Kubernetes solution; and the ability to automate provisioning across multi-cloud architectures from a single management interface.

+You can create two types of blueprints: single-VM and multi-VM.
+A single-VM blueprint is a framework that you can use to create an instance, provision, and launch applications that require a single VM.
+A multi-VM blueprint is a framework for applications that require multiple VMs.

+Blueprints can be downloaded, uploaded, viewed, configured, edited, deleted, published, unpublished, and launched.
+Publishing, unpublishing, and deleting blueprints involves using the Marketplace Manager, which is what determines whether or not your blueprints are available to users of the Nutanix Marketplace.

+If you’re comfortable with these concepts, you’ll find yourself in a good position to delve deeper into Calm.
+So, in the next lesson, we’ll explore blueprints even further, by discussing multi-VM blueprints and how you can use them for more complex, sophisticated automation tasks.